On the magnetar origin of the GRBs presenting X-ray afterglow plateaus: Data analysis

 We test the luminosity lightcurves against the magnetar model exploring both the isotropic and beamed emission.
 In the isotropic case, the magnetar energy injection is reduced by a factor $f_b =(1-cos\theta_{jet})$, while in the beamed case all of the NS luminosity is channelled along the jet and reaches the external shock.
 For each scenario, we test the case of an ideal magnetic dipole with braking index $n=3$, i.e. $\alpha=0$ (see \S \ref{sec:model}) and the case with $n=1.2$ ($\alpha=0.9$).
 In the fit we treat the energy at the beginning of the plateau, $E(T_{start})$, as well as $B$, $\Omega_i$ and $k'$ as free parameters which are varied to optimize the fit.
 We considered statistically acceptable fits those with p-value$>$0.05. (i.e. for which there is $\leq$ 5\% chance of obtaining a set of measurements at least this discrepant from the model, assuming the model is true).
-In GRB 0812221, GRB140506A and 060614A we removed small flares or bumps observed at late times (i.e. $>1-10$ days, that is well after the plateau's end time), to not affect the best parameter estimates with an unrelated phenomenology.
-For GRB 061222A, GRB 070508 we accepted lower p-value thresholds down to 0.005, since the overall temporal behavior is well represented by the magnetar model over several order of magnitudes in time and the low p-value may be due to small flux variations due to a persistent flaring activity.
+In GRB 0812221, GRB140506A and 060614A we removed small flares or bumps observed at late times (i.e. $>1-10$ days, that is well after the plateau's end time), {\bf not to} affect the best parameter estimates with an unrelated phenomenology.
+For GRB 061222A, GRB 070508 we accepted lower p-value thresholds down to 0.005, since the overall temporal behavior is well represented by the magnetar model over several order of magnitudes in time and the low p-value may be due to small flux variations due to a persistent flaring activity. {\bf Results are quoted in Table 1 where the number of GRBs with acceptable fit is labelled with $N_{good}$.
+For a different approach in which the data determine the breaking index see Lasky et al. 2017.
+In this work Lasky et al. 2017 found that one GRB has $n = 2.9$, and the other $n = 2.6$, both with uncertainties of 0.1 at the one-sigma confidence level.}